AguaClara/Textbook/Gas_Transfer/Gas_Transfer.rst

 Initial Setup
 -------------

- 1. Assemble the apparatus (don't forget the 1.5 mm x 5 cm restriction).
+ #.
+Assemble the apparatus (don't forget the 1.5 mm x 5 cm restriction).
- 1. Install the head loss orifice as close to the valve as possible (plug it directly into the valve!).
+ #.
+Install the head loss orifice as close to the valve as possible (plug it directly into the valve!).
- 1. The ProCoDA II software will be used to control the air flow rate for the aeration experiment.
+ #.
+The ProCoDA II software will be used to control the air flow rate for the aeration experiment.
 The software will use external code to calculate the calibration constant for the flow restriction, to control valve 1 (the air supply valve), and to regulate the flow of air into the accumulator.
 The calibration uses the ideal gas law to determine the flow rate as a function of the difference in pressure between the source and the accumulator.
 Once this calibration is obtained a separate code will set the fraction of time that valve 1 needs to be open to obtain the desired flow rate of air.

  The software combines 3 elements: sensors (inputs from the real world), set points (inputs from the plant operator and calculated values based on sensors and other set points), and logic (rules that govern how the plant should operate given the sensor data and set points).
 The software contains a graphical user interface where you can edit, save, and open files containing sensor information and files containing the set point and logic information.

  A method file containing the configuration necessary to control airflow is available at S:{\textbackslash}Courses{\textbackslash}4530{\textbackslash} GasTransfer2.pcm.
 Open the file, using the \includegraphics*[width=0.25in, height=0.24in, keepaspectratio=false]{image10} on the Configuration tab.
 You will need to adjust the channels for the accumulator pressure and the DO probe to match where you plugged them in your ProCoDA box.
 You will also need to make sure that your valves are connected to the correct ports on the ProCoDA box.

- 1. Navigate to the Process Operation tab.
+ #.
+Navigate to the Process Operation tab.
- 1. Set the \textbf{\textit{operator selected state}} to toggle.
+ #.
+Set the \textbf{\textit{operator selected state}} to toggle.
 The solenoid valves should click rhythmically if they are working properly.
- 1. Install a membrane on the oxygen probe.
+ #.
+Install a membrane on the oxygen probe.
- 1. Add 4 L of tap water to the reactor.
+ #.
+Add 4 L of tap water to the reactor.
- 1. Set the *mode of operation* to automatic operation and the *operator selected state* to prepare to calibrate.
+ #.
+Set the *mode of operation* to automatic operation and the *operator selected state* to prepare to calibrate.
 The software should quickly cycle through the calibration step and then begin attempting to control the air flow rate to the target value.
 Note:  the purpose of the prepare to calibrate state is to void the accumulator of any pressure.
 The state will not change to calibrate until the pressure drops below a predefined threshold.
 To speed this up, you may open the top of the air accumulator to release the air *before starting the automatic calibration*.
- 1. Set the stirrer speed to achieve a vortex on the surface of the water.
+ #.
+Set the stirrer speed to achieve a vortex on the surface of the water.
- 1. Calibrate the DO probe if you haven't already.
+ #.
+Calibrate the DO probe if you haven't already.
 Use 22�C as the temperature.

 Test the air flow controller
 ----------------------------

 In the following test, the air flow controller should provide a constant flow of air into the accumulator.
 You can assess how well the air flow controller is working based on the slope of the pressure as a function of time.

- 1. Set the **mode of operation** to Manual Locked in State.
+ #.
+Set the **mode of operation** to Manual Locked in State.
- 1. Set the **operator selected state** to off
+ #.
+Set the **operator selected state** to off
- 1. Open the accumulator cap to empty the accumulator.
+ #.
+Open the accumulator cap to empty the accumulator.
- 1. Close the accumulator cap.
+ #.
+Close the accumulator cap.
- 1. Close the needle valve.
+ #.
+Close the needle valve.
- 1. We can set the air flow rate based on our calibration be navigating to the Configuration tab and selecting edit rules.
+ #.
+We can set the air flow rate based on our calibration be navigating to the Configuration tab and selecting edit rules.
 We want to control the air flow rate, so select air flow rate from the set points and variables list.
 Set the air flow rate to a value of 200u (200 ?M/s).
- 1. Begin logging data from the 200kPa pressure sensor (accumulator pressure) at a 1 s interval using the datalog button on the configuration tab.
+ #.
+Begin logging data from the 200kPa pressure sensor (accumulator pressure) at a 1 s interval using the datalog button on the configuration tab.
 Data is being logged when the icon is green.
- 1. Navigate back to process operation tab and set the **operator selected state** to aerate.
+ #.
+Navigate back to process operation tab and set the **operator selected state** to aerate.
- 1. End logging data when the accumulator pressure is approximately equal to the source pressure.
+ #.
+End logging data when the accumulator pressure is approximately equal to the source pressure.
- 1. Analyze the data to see if the airflow rate is close to the expected value.
+ #.
+Analyze the data to see if the airflow rate is close to the expected value.
 This can be done using the data obtained and the ideal gas law.
 Plot the accumulator air pressure as a function of time.
 The slope of the best fit linear line is in units of Pa/s.
 The volume of the accumulator is 1 liter.
 Solving the ideal gas law for n gives a result in units of moles/s.
 You set the air flow rate for 200 :math:`\mu M/s` and that is what you are expecting from this calculation.
- 1. If the error is greater than 20\% look for leaks and recalibrate the airflow controller.
+ #.
+If the error is greater than 20\% look for leaks and recalibrate the airflow controller.

 Measure the Gas Transfer
 ------------------------

- 1. Call the instructor and/or TA to check the system configuration.
+ #.
+Call the instructor and/or TA to check the system configuration.
- 1. The instructor or TA will add 1 mg CoCl2� 6H2O (note this only needs to be added once because it is the catalyst).
+ #.
+The instructor or TA will add 1 mg CoCl2� 6H2O (note this only needs to be added once because it is the catalyst).
 A stock solution of CoCl2� 6H2O (100 mg/mL -- thus add 10 ?L) has been prepared to facilitate measurement of small cobalt doses.
 (Use gloves when handling cobalt!)
- 1. Prepare to record the dissolved oxygen concentration using ProCoDA software.
+ #.
+Prepare to record the dissolved oxygen concentration using ProCoDA software.
 Use 5-second data intervals and log the data to S:{\textbackslash}Courses{\textbackslash}4530{\textbackslash}Group \#{\textbackslash}gastran\_flowrate{\textbackslash} for later analysis.
 Include the actual flow rate in the file name.
- 1. Set the airflow rate to the desired flow rate.
+ #.
+Set the airflow rate to the desired flow rate.
 Each group will investigate six flowrates.
 The instructor will assign the flowrates on the day of the lab exercise.
- 1. Set the **operator selected state** to aerate.
+ #.
+Set the **operator selected state** to aerate.
- 1. Set the needle valve so the pressure in the accumulator is approximately 75\% of the source pressure.
+ #.
+Set the needle valve so the pressure in the accumulator is approximately 75\% of the source pressure.
- 1. Wait until the accumulator pressure reaches steady state.
+ #.
+Wait until the accumulator pressure reaches steady state.
- 1. Turn the air off by changing the operator selected state to OFF.
+ #.
+Turn the air off by changing the operator selected state to OFF.
- 1. Add enough sodium sulfite to deoxygenate the solution.
+ #.
+Add enough sodium sulfite to deoxygenate the solution.
 A stock solution of sodium sulfite (100 mg/mL) has been prepared to facilitate measurement of small sulfite doses.
 Calculate this dose based on the measured dissolved oxygen concentration.
 (4 L of water at :math:`C_{oxygen}\; mg \; O_2/L = 4\; C_{oxygen}\; mg\; O_2`, therefore add :math:`4 (7.875) C_{oxygen}` mg sodium sulfite or :math:`4(7.875)(C_{oxygen})/100 mL` of stock solution.)
- 1. Turn the air on by changing the \textbf{\textit{operator selected state}} to Aerate.
+ #.
+Turn the air on by changing the \textbf{\textit{operator selected state}} to Aerate.
- 1. Monitor the dissolved oxygen concentration until it reaches 50\% of saturation value or 10 minutes (whichever is shorter).
+ #.
+Monitor the dissolved oxygen concentration until it reaches 50\% of saturation value or 10 minutes (whichever is shorter).
- 1. Repeat steps 3-11 to collect data from at least two additional flow rates.
+ #.
+Repeat steps 3-11 to collect data from at least two additional flow rates.
- 1. Consolidate the files into one spreadsheet file with a separate sheet for each flow rate.
+ #.
+Consolidate the files into one spreadsheet file with a separate sheet for each flow rate.
- 1. Collect data from the whole class to analyze the full spectrum of flow rates investigated.
+ #.
+Collect data from the whole class to analyze the full spectrum of flow rates investigated.

+.. _heading_Gas_Transfer_Pre-Laboratory_Questions:

 Pre-Laboratory Questions
 ========================

- 1. Calculate the mass of sodium sulfite needed to reduce all the dissolved oxygen in 4 L of pure water in equilibrium with the atmosphere and at :math:`30^\circ C`.
+ #.
+Calculate the mass of sodium sulfite needed to reduce all the dissolved oxygen in 4 L of pure water in equilibrium with the atmosphere and at :math:`30^\circ C`.
- 1. Describe your expectations for dissolved oxygen concentration as a function of time during a reaeration experiment.
+ #.
+Describe your expectations for dissolved oxygen concentration as a function of time during a reaeration experiment.
 Assume you have added enough sodium sulfite to consume all of the oxygen at the start of the experiment.
 What would the shape of the curve look like?
- 1. Why is :math:`\hat{k}_{v,l}` not zero when the gas flow rate is zero?
+ #.
+Why is :math:`\hat{k}_{v,l}` not zero when the gas flow rate is zero?
 How can oxygen transfer into the reactor even when no air is pumped into the diffuser?
- 1. )Describe your expectations for :math:`\hat{k}_{v,l}` as a function of gas flow rate.
+ #. )Describe your expectations for :math:`\hat{k}_{v,l}` as a function of gas flow rate.
 Do you expect a straight line?
 Why?
- 1. A dissolved oxygen probe was placed in a small vial in such a way that the vial was sealed.
+ #.
+A dissolved oxygen probe was placed in a small vial in such a way that the vial was sealed.
 The water in the vial was sterile.
 Over a period of several hours the dissolved oxygen concentration gradually decreased to zero.
 Why?
 (You need to know how dissolved oxygen

+.. _heading_Gas_Transfer_Data_Analysis:

 Data Analysis
 =============

 This lab requires a significant amount of repetitive data analysis.
 Plan how you will organize the analysis to be as easy as possible.

- 1. Calculate the air flow rate from testing the air flow controller and compare with the target value.
+ #.
+Calculate the air flow rate from testing the air flow controller and compare with the target value.
- 1. Eliminate the data from each data set when the dissolved oxygen concentration was less than 0.5 mg/L. This will ensure that all of the sulfite has reacted.
+ #.
+Eliminate the data from each data set when the dissolved oxygen concentration was less than 0.5 mg/L. This will ensure that all of the sulfite has reacted.
- 1. Plot a representative data set showing dissolved oxygen vs. time.
+ #.
+Plot a representative data set showing dissolved oxygen vs. time.
- 1. Calculate :math:`C^{\star}` based on the average water temperature, barometric pressure, and the following equation.
+ #.
+Calculate :math:`C^{\star}` based on the average water temperature, barometric pressure, and the following equation.

    .. math::